-This research also highlights the importance of using student voice to drive decision-making on food choices in the cafeteria.
-SCT suggests that a student’s previous knowledge or experience can influence their behavior.
+Finally, this research also highlights the importance of using student voice to drive decision-making on food choices in the cafeteria.
+The SCT suggests that a student’s previous knowledge or experience can influence their behavior.
 Gaining greater knowledge about what students are eating at home can be helpful for menu creators and policy makers.
 Also, this study found that many students did, in fact, understand what a healthy meal was.
-Yet the majority of students were continuing to select foods that weren’t as nutrient-dense as other offerings.
-Better examining, through the lens of SCT, what students self-efficacy motives are can help to better inform healthy eating interventions across schools.
+Yet the majority of students were continuing to select foods that were not as nutrient-dense as other offerings.
+Better examining, through the lens of the SCT, what students self-efficacy motives are can help to better inform healthy eating interventions across schools.
 If, in future research, researchers can better understand student self-efficacy as it relates to their eating behavior, various intervention programs targeted at families and cafeterias can be curated.

 Conclusion

-This research, while not generalizable to all middle school cafeterias, is a start to better the literature surrounding participants’ experience in the NSLP.
+This research, while not generalizable to all middle school cafeterias, advances the literature surrounding the participants’ experience within the NSLP.
 The lack of such research is a significant gap in the current landscape of student selection and consumption patterns within the NSLP.
-This research utilizedtook a bold approach through a mixed-methods design to gain a greater insight into the students experience within the NSLP to understanding the student perspective.
+This research utilized a mixed-methods design to gain a greater insight into the students experience within the NSLP.
 First, this study used a real-time, innovative data tool to better capture what consumption patterns across middle school cafeterias looked like.
-Secondly, a quantitative study sought the perspectives of 20 NSLP participants.
+Secondly, a qualitative study sought the perspectives of twenty NSLP participants.

-Through this mixed-methods research design, it appears that there are areas of growth in the NSLP.
-One area of growth is situated around better understanding the student consumption patterns of more nutrient-dense food options in cafeterias as it appears students are not consuming these nutrient-dense options at a high rate.
+Through this mixed-methods research design, it appears that there are areas of growth within the NSLP.
+One area of growth is situated around better understanding the student consumption patterns of the more nutrient-dense food options within cafeterias as it appears that students are not consuming these options at a high rate.
 Through this research design it also appears that students are not consuming their milk at a high rate.
-Future research is needed to understand the implications that this students’ lack of more, including milk, can cause for students health.
+Future research is needed to understand the implications that students’ lack of consumption of the more nutrient dense food options, including milk, can cause for students health.
 Next, this research found that students may be consuming higher amounts of sugar than the WHO recommendations.
 Finally, this research found a difference between what students are selecting to eat versus what they are consuming from their plate.
 This finding highlights the importance of not just monitoring for food selection compliance but also better monitoring student consumption habits in school cafeterias.

 The qualitative interviews with students also found that students appear to be keenly aware of the presentation and taste of the foods that are being served in cafeterias.
 These students also offered suggestions and solutions on how to increase the taste and presentation of foods.
 The qualitative interviews also highlighted that school menus may not be aligned or associated with the participants’ food interests.
 Better comprehending what students are eating at home may offer insight to policy makers, dietitians, and menu creators on ways to bring a greater variety of nutrient-dense meals to cafeterias that students will consume.
-Further research is needed in better understanding student perspective and trends specifically centered on the students experience in the NSLP.
+Further research is needed to better understand the student perspective and trends specifically centered on the students experience within the NSLP.